emharsha1812/nodeproject/README.md

 Project 1- Hastebin
-Install the necessary dependencies to run it on your local server the following commands should help you install them Install the node modules
+Install the necessary dependencies to run it on your local server the following commands should help you install them

+**Go into the particular node project folder and run the commands inside the folder**

+Install the node modules

 `npm init -y`